Official product page

 Conclusion

 The KKTICK Tank T5 is one of the more interesting budget smartwatches I have tested.
-At around £50, it offers much more than the usual rugged-watch cosplay.
-The hardware feels solid, the AMOLED screen is good, battery life is strong, and the built-in flashlight is genuinely useful rather than a gimmick.
+At around £50, it offers far more than the usual rugged-watch cosplay.
+The hardware feels solid, the AMOLED screen is good, battery life is strong, and the built-in flashlight is genuinely useful rather than gimmicky.
 More importantly, the outdoor features actually work.
-GNSS performance is surprisingly competent for the price, offline maps are real and usable, and GPX support plus generous storage make the watch feel more credible as a cheap hiking or walking companion.
+GNSS performance is surprisingly competent for the price, offline maps are real and usable, and GPX support plus generous storage make it feel like a credible cheap hiking or walking companion.

 That is really the Tank T5’s main strength: it does not just look adventurous, it can actually back some of it up.
-For casual outdoor use, route checking, camping, and general messing about, it makes a lot of sense.
-The heart-rate sensor also did better than expected, particularly in steady cardio, even if the app’s one-minute averaging makes exported data look worse than the live readings often seemed.
+Activity tracking is decent if basic, and the heart-rate sensor did better than I expected, even if the app’s one-minute averaging makes exports look worse than the live readings often seemed.
+For casual outdoor use, route checking, camping and sports tracking, it absolutely does the job for the money.